 Bladeless LASIK – Safer than LASIK

 The laser is much better at making a flap that is of uniform thickness and precision.
 It remains thin near the edges where we want most to preserve the strength of your cornea.
 The edges stick down more firmly, again adding more strength.
-This is a safety advantage for bladeless LASIK.
+This is a safety advantage for bladeless LASIK in NYC.

 The precision of the lasers allows me to make your flap thinner, leaving more of your eye untouched, again with the extra strength.
 This allows the doctor to undercut the flap edge, making, you guessed it, the edge of the flap stronger.